 Brown football is broadcast throughout Rhode Island and Southern New England on WPRV-790am.
 Scott Cordischi will call the play with John Anderson providing the color commentary.

 Digital Video Streaming

-Brown Offers a three-camera, HD video streaming broadcast of all its home football games.
-Starting with the 2013-14 season, the Brown channel on the Ivy League Digital Network will offer a user experience unlike any other to give fans an entirely new way to interact with the Bears.
+Brown Offers a three/four-camera, HD video streaming broadcast of all its home football games.
+The Brown channel on the Ivy League Digital Network offers a user experience unlike any other to give fans an entirely new way to interact with the Bears.
 The completely redesigned digital channel includes an easy-to-navigate interface with a League-wide network streaming schedule and new interactive touch points to showcase the expanded content offerings available on computer, mobile and tablet devices all without the use of an app.
 A variety of subscription packages will be offered for inside access to Brown Athletics, including a 12-month pass for $89.95, a four-month pass for $34.95, a one-month pass for $10.95 or a single-day pass for $9.95.

 Director of Athletic Communications